Galois theory of difference equations with periodic parameters: Picard--Vessiot theory

 It is enough to show that the ring $e_iL\otimes_{e_iK}e_iL$ is reduced.
 Note that $e_iK$ is a field.
 Since $e_i \in K$, they are all invariant under $H$ and, moreover, $ (e_iL)^H=e_iK$.
 Let now $\{f_1,\ldots, f_m\}$ be the indecomposable idempotents of the ring $e_iL$ and let $H_1$ be the stabilizer of $f_1$.
 Lemma~\ref{lem:DFH} with $D=e_iL$ and $F=e_iK$ implies that

 Since

-it remains to show that the ring $D := e_if_sL\otimes_{e_iK}e_if_tL$ is reduced.
-By \cite[Corollary~1 of Proposition~7.3]{Bourbaki}, with $A = e_if_sL$, $B = e_if_tL$, $N = B$, and $K=e_iK$, the Jacobson radical of the ring $D$ is zero.
+it remains to show that the ring is reduced.
+By \cite[Corollary~1, \S7, no.~2]{Bourbaki}, with $A = e_if_sL$, $B = e_if_tL$, $N = B$, and $K=e_iK$, the Jacobson radical of the ring $D$ is zero.
 In particular, the ring $D$ is reduced.

-The last statement follows from Proposition~\ref{prop:LGK}. \end{proof} \begin{definition} A Picard-Vessiot extension $L/K$ is called separable if one of the three equivalent conditions in Proposition~\ref{prop:equivconditions} is satisfied. \end{definition} \begin{theorem} Let $R$ be a Picard-Vessiot extension of equation~\eqref{eq:diffeq} and $L=\Qt(R)$ be separable over $K$.
+The last statement follows from Proposition~\ref{prop:LGK}. \end{proof} \begin{definition} A Picard--Vessiot extension $L/K$ is called separable if one of the three equivalent conditions in Proposition~\ref{prop:equivconditions} is satisfied. \end{definition} \begin{theorem} Let $R$ be a Picard--Vessiot ring of equation~\eqref{eq:diffeq} and $L=\Qt(R)$ be separable over $K$.
 Let $\F$ denote the set of all intermediate $\Sigma$-pseudofields $F$ such that $L$ is separable over $K$ and $\Grp$ denote the set of all $\Sigma_1$-closed subgroups $H$ in the Galois group $G$ of $L$ over $K$.
 Then the correspondence

 is bijective and the above maps are inverses of each other.
 Moreover, $H$ is normal in $G$ if and only if the $\Sigma$-pseudofield $F := L^H$ is $G$-invariant. \end{theorem} \begin{proof} The map $\F \longrightarrow \Grp$ is well-defined by Proposition~\ref{prop:isomCG}.
 Propositions~\ref{prop:1} and~\ref{prop:2} imply that $L^H\subset L$ is a $\Sigma$-pseudofield.
 By Proposition~\ref{prop:Noetherian}, it is Noetherian and, by Proposition~\ref{prop:equivconditions}, it is separable.